A White Siberian Husky may be one of the most visually pleasing dog breeds there is!

 White Husky Temperament

-The White Husky, like all Huskies, is known for his friendly and loving personality, endless energy and zest for life.
+The Siberian Husky is known for his friendly and loving personality, endless energy, and zest for life.

 It is very rare to find a White Siberian Husky barking.
-Instead, this breed tends to howl to communicate with others.
+Instead, the White Siberian Husky tends to howl to communicate with others.

 When bored, Huskies are known to entertain themselves by howling for hours; something to consider if you have neighbors living nearby!

 Sometimes nicknamed the Houdini of dog breeds, the White Siberian Husky is very good at escaping, especially if they are somewhere they don’t want to be.

 Consequently, White Siberian Husky owners are recommended to put a six-foot fence around their yard with no pawholds to prevent a great escape!

 Due to the Chukchi people allowing their White husky dogs to hunt in the summer months, the White Siberian Husky is known to have a very strong prey drive.

 The prey drive of the Siberian Husky, coupled with their escape skills, makes it all the more important for a tall fence, as White Huskies will often bolt over a shorter one in pursuit of a squirrel or the neighbor’s cat!